 To be listed in our Best of Canberra series, each business needs to have consistently received positive feedback on RiotACT and maintain a minimum average of 4/5 stars on both Google and Facebook reviews.

-Established over 42 years ago, Best Dressed has a deep and compassionate understanding of the Canberra community.
+Established more than 40 years ago, the Best Dressed Store has a deep and compassionate understanding of the Canberra community.
 Best Dressed is part of the Communities@Work not-for-profit organisation, which aims to build resilient, sustainable and socially inclusive communities in the ACT.

-The Best Dressed store generates sustainable and long-term funding for Comms@Work’s Clothing Program, which is responsible for providing financially disadvantaged people with professional and high-quality clothing, shoes and accessories for important events such as job interviews or court appearances – and all for free.
-All the store’s profits are invested directly back into the community, so not only will you be able to find some hidden treasures here at Best Dressed, but you’ll also be helping the wide community.
+The upmarket Best Dressed Store generates sustainable and long-term funding for the Comms@Work’s Clothing Program.
+This program is responsible for providing financially disadvantaged people (men and women) with professional and high-quality clothing, shoes and accessories for important events such as job interviews or court appearances, and all for free.
+Profits are invested directly back into the community, so not only do shoppers find hidden treasures, they’re also helping the wide community.

-As Local Guide and Google reviewer Chris writes, “A truly awesome concept – the Best Dressed Store sells pre-loved and nearly new dressy, special occasion and work ready clothes and accessories, with all funds going to help vulnerable and disadvantaged people in the local Canberra community. (…) They are also grateful to receive donations of good quality clothes and accessories, with all donations going back to support the community.”
+As Chris wrote on Google, “A truly awesome concept.
+The Best Dressed Store sells pre-loved and nearly new dressy, special occasion and work ready clothes and accessories, with all funds going to help vulnerable and disadvantaged people in the local Canberra community … They’re also grateful to receive donations of good quality clothes and accessories, with all donations going back to support the community.”

-If you’re on the hunt for some great bargains and character-filled purchases, check out our article on the best second-hand furniture stores in Canberra for a helpful guide.
+If you’re on the hunt for other second-hand items, you might like our article on the best second-hand furniture stores Canberra has to offer.

 Your experience with op shops in Canberra